susanodii/Glasp/Glasp.md

 To share hightlight with beautiful image :

-1. Hover over your highlights on the right-side of your web page, a three-dot icon will immediatly pop up, click on it.
+1. Hover over your highlights on the right-side of your web page, a three-dot icon will immediately pop up, click on it.

 ![](images/threeDot_icon2.png)